 Unbelievers are added to the church according to the amount of resource (R).
 Church members leave at a constant rate per person (B1).
 The resource is generated according to the size of the church (R).
 The resource is harder to generate the larger it becomes (B3), measured next to its maximum resource (capacity).
 Resource depletes at a constant per capita rate (B2).

 The leaving feedback loop B1 has a constant impact.
-However because loop B3 slows the generation of the resource, the reinforcing loop R has diminishing impact on recruitment.
+However, because loop B3 slows the generation of the resource, the reinforcing loop R has a diminishing impact on recruitment.
 The limit to church growth is reached when the recruitment rate matches the leaving rate.

 If the church subsequently declines because, for example, the leaving rate increases, then the smaller church will generate less resource as some of the existing resource will deplete in time, B2.
 A new lower equilibrium would be reached.